Learn Salem’s History

 1893

-The Mindoro, built in 1864, is the last square-rigged ship to call in Salem, where she sits at Derby Wharf before being purchased in 1897.
+The Mindoro, built in 1864, was the last square-rigged ship to call in Salem, where she sat at Derby Wharf before being purchased in 1897.

 1895